StanfordMIMI/MedVAL/README.md

 ## 🏥 What is MedVAL?

-MedVAL is a comprehensive framework for expert-level validation of AI-generated medical text using language models.
-The system is designed to evaluate the quality, accuracy, and safety of AI-generated medical text across multiple healthcare tasks.
-The framework supports both model fine-tuning and zero-shot evaluation.
+MedVAL is a self-supervised framework for expert-level validation of AI-generated medical text using language models (without requiring physician labels or reference outputs).
+The system is designed to evaluate the accuracy and safety of AI-generated medical text across multiple medical tasks.
+The framework supports both model fine-tuning and evaluation.

 ## ⚡️ Installation